-A question that I’m being asked a lot at the moment is “how can I maintain (or increase) the productivity of my test team when they are working from home”.
-The following are a few things that I've been considering recently and hope you find useful.
+A question that I’m being asked a lot at the moment is “how can I maintain (or increase) the productivity of my test team when they are working from home?”.
+The following are a few things that I've been considering recently and hope you find them useful.

 Be supportive, human and emotional